 Pansy orchid growing is mostly a matter of changing the plant’s environment to most closely resemble how its ancestors grew, with temperatures that aren’t too hot in the daytime and plenty of moisture to encourage floral growth.

 Study its habits throughout the year and you’ll learn how to grow a Miltonia orchid plant.
-These plants will bloom early in the spring, and the flowers will last up to five weeks in most cases.
+These plants will bloom early in the spring and the flowers will last up to five weeks in most cases.
 Some hardy varieties will bloom again in the fall, giving you double the color each year.
-The tall stems will produce up to 10 flowers, and each flower can grow 4 inches across.
+The tall stems will produce up to ten flowers and each flower can grow 4 inches (10 cm.) across.

 Pansy orchids won’t flower if they get too warm or if they dry out.
 They’re very particular about living in a certain environment and won’t thrive unless you give them the temperature and moisture they need.